Berau Regency: Administrative districts

 (b) includes one kelurahan - the town of Sambaliung. (c) all six are kelurahan - Bugis, Gayam, Gunung Panjang, Karang Ambun, Sungai Bedungun and Tanjung Redeb.

 (d) except the towns of Gunung Panjang (with a post code of 77311) and Bugis (with a post code of 77312.

 (e) includes one kelurahan - the town of Gunung Tabur. (f) includes two kelurahan - the towns of Teluk Bayur and Rinding.

 (g) except the towns of Rinding (with a post code of 77313) and Teluk Bayur and the village of Tumbit Melayu (with a post code of 77315).

 (h) except the villages (desa) of Tembudan, Kayu Indah and Sumber Agung (all with a post code of 77372).

+The majority of the Regency includes the catchment basin of the Berau River, which covers 16,993 km^{2}, while the south-eastern corner of the Regency is almost separated geographically from the main area of the regency, and forms the northern section of a peninsula projecting into the Makassar Strait.
+The Berau catchment area is centred on the town of Tanjung Redeb, situated where the tributaries of the Segah River and the Kelai River join to form the Berau river for its continuing distance eastwards into the Celebes Sea.
+The peninsula comprises the districts of Tabalar, Biatan, Talisayan, Batu Putih and Biduk-Biduk, covering a combined area of 10,656.21 km^{2} with a population of 57,122 in mid 2025.
+The peninsula is formed by the eastward projection of the Sambaliung Mountains which separates the Celebes Sea from the Makassar Strait (Pegunungan Sambaliung), with these Berau Regency districts along its north slopes and East Kutai districts (notably Karangan, Kauban, Kaliorang, Sangkulirang and Sandaran districts) along its south slopes.
+Under consideration is a proposal to separate these five Berau districts off to create a new South Coast Berau Regency (Kabupaten Berau Pesisir Selatan), with its proposed capital at Talisayan.

 Berau Marine Conservation Area

 Konservasi Kawasan Laut (KKL) Berau (or "Berau Marine Conservation Area") was formed in 2005 and has an area of 1.321 million hectares, which includes Pulau Panjang (Long Island), Karangtigau Cape, and Baliktaba Reef.
 The area has the second highest coral reef biodiversity in Indonesia after Raja Ampat Islands and third highest in the world.
 The ecosystem covers coral reef, mangrove forest and sea grass.